 In 1846 Hatteras Inlet opened in a hurricane and was deeper and safer than Ocracoke Inlet.
 The shipping route shifted to the north, and the Portsmouth villagers had to find other ways to make a living.
 Later, during the Civil War, many islanders fled to the mainland to avoid advancing Union troops and never came back after the war.
 Portsmouth Village’s population continued to decline until there were only three residents left in 1970.
 In 1971, one of them died and the other two reluctantly left the island.
 In 1976 Portsmouth Village was saved when Cape Lookout National Seashore was established.
 The village is now on the National Register of Historic Places.

 Many of the buildings have been restored, and visitors can enter the church, Coast Guard station, school house and post office for a peek at old island life.
 The interiors look as if the people have just left, and you can look into the windows of some old buildings and see the villagers’ former belongings.
 There is also a visitor center in a restored house where you’ll find restrooms and exhibits on the island’s history.
 You can walk from the village to the beach, though it is a long walk so be prepared.
 The beach at Portsmouth Island is expansive and clean, and the shelling is outstanding.

 Conveniences are few on Portsmouth Island.
 Restrooms are available, but drinking water and food are not.
 Bring your own, plus sunscreen and insect repellent.
-The mosquitoes are voracious on Portsmouth Island.
+The mosquitoes can be voracious on Portsmouth Island in the warmer months.
 The island is only accessible by boat.
 See Recreation for information on Portsmouth Island ferry services and boat rentals.